raspberrypilearning/make-crumble-robot-head/en/step_4.md

 --- /task ---

 You can write some code to move the servo and test its position.
-Alternatively you can test it manually by reaching in through the back of the robot head and moving the servo arm by hand.
-Be careful if you do this, as it is easy to move the servo or bend the pushrod.
+Alternatively, you can test it manually by reaching in through the back of the robot head and moving the servo arm by hand.
+Be careful if you do this, as it's easy to move the servo or bend the pushrod.

 ![Servo mouth manually opened](images/pushrod_servoManuallyOpened.png)